willmorrison1/daRt/README.md

 simulation which is shipped with the DART model by default.

 The simulation directory should be the base directory of the simulation.
-E.g. within ‘simulationDir’ there should be the simulation ‘input’ and ‘output’ directories.
+E.g. within `simulationDir` there should be the simulation ‘input’ and ‘output’ directories.

 ``` r